edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 androguard axml com.Triplee.TripleeSocial.apk -o arize-androidManifest.xml
 ```

-It is beyond the scope of this post to cover the Android App Manifest in any detail, but I'll highlight some elements that are immediately relevant to long-term preservation.

-The (confusingly named) `android:minSdkVersion` and `android:targetSdkVersion` attributes (part of the [uses-sdk](https://developer.android.com/guide/topics/manifest/uses-sdk-element) element) define the minimum and target API levels of the app, respectively.
-For the ARize app the values are 24 and 29:
+The decoded app manifest can be found in full [here](https://github.com/KBNLresearch/mobile-apps/blob/main/sample-files/arize-androidManifest.xml).
+A detailed discussion of the app manifest is beyond the scope of this post, but it's worth highligting some elements that are immediately relevant to long-term preservation.
+The (confusingly named) `android:minSdkVersion` and `android:targetSdkVersion` attributes (part of the [uses-sdk](https://developer.android.com/guide/topics/manifest/uses-sdk-element) element) are particularly interesting.
+They define the minimum and target API levels of the app, respectively.
+For the ARize app, the values are 24 and 29:

 ```xml
 <uses-sdk android:minSdkVersion="24" android:targetSdkVersion="29"/>